sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 I love the game.
 I crave stability.
 AI is disruptive.

 Writing isn't going anywhere.
 Even with AI.
 Especially with AI.
-And, I'm still working out what that means for the future, a world that is inhabitable and equitable, what my career could have been, and what it means to begin again.
+And, I'm still working out what that means for the future, what my career could have been, and what it means to begin again.

-Turns out the deceased keeps writing.
-In fact, she's writing this.
+The deceased keeps writing.
+In fact, she wrote this.